Meeting Degree Requirements

 Earning Degrees with Distinction

-Applying for degree conferral requires the anticipated completion by the stated degree conferral deadline of all program requirements including: a) successfully completing all coursework, b) possible field experiences, c) final project, thesis or dissertation requirements - the College's graduate student services administrator will arrange for the electronic archival of students' theses and dissertations with the DePaul University Libraries, d) passing comprehensive or final exams, e) minimum number of credit hours to graduate, f) earning minimum cumulative GPA, and g) DePaul's receipt of undergraduate transcript showing awarded degree.
+Applying for degree conferral requires the anticipated completion by the stated degree conferral deadline of all program requirements including: a) successfully completing all coursework, b) possible field experiences, c) final project, thesis, scholarly leadership project, or dissertation requirements - the College's graduate student services administrator will arrange for the electronic archival of students' theses, scholarly leadership projects, and dissertations with the DePaul University Libraries, d) passing comprehensive or final exams, e) minimum number of credit hours to graduate, f) earning minimum cumulative GPA, and g) DePaul's receipt of undergraduate external transcript showing awarded degree.

-In order to have your degree conferred, you cannot have any outstanding incomplete or research grades, transfer credit, grade changes, substitutions, or waivers.
-All exams must be completed and graded, and theses/dissertations or other capstone projects must be graded and submitted.
+In order to have your degree conferred, you cannot have any outstanding incomplete or research grades, transfer credit, grade changes, or substitutions or waivers.
+All exams must be completed and graded; and final projects, theses, scholarly leadership projects, or dissertations must be graded and submitted.
 Failure to have these items complete by the end of the degree conferral term will prompt the College's Office of Advising and Student Services to revoke degree conferral candidacy.
-If you wish to postpone your degree conferral or are ineligible to graduate, you must reapply online for a subsequent term.
+If you wish to postpone your degree conferral or are ineligible to graduate, you must reapply in Campus Connect for a subsequent term.

 If you meet all requirements, your degree will be conferred within 30 days of the end of the term.
 Diplomas are mailed to graduates without financial holds, by the Office of Student Records, generally within 45-60 days after the end of the term.